ASCO: Johnson & Johnson's anti-BCMA CAR-T, improving with time, sweeps multiple myeloma aside

 So far, JNJ-4528 has kept cancer at bay for nine months in 86% of the patients—a far cry from what these patients would typically face.
 The treatment also shrank tumors in all 29 study patients.

 The study tested JNJ-4528 in patients whose cancer had returned after a median of five other treatments or had not responded to treatment in the first place.
-The majority of them (86%) had tried three different types of treatment with no luck: a proteasome inhibitor, an immunomodulatory drug and an anti-CD38 antibody, like Johnson & Johnson’s own Darzalex.
+The majority of them (86%) had tried three different types of treatment with no luck: a proteasome inhibitor, an immunomodulatory drug and an anti-CD38 antibody like Johnson & Johnson’s own Darzalex.

 RELATED: ASCO: Bristol Myers' anti-BCMA CAR-T tackles multiple myeloma in patients out of options

 “These patients have essentially run out of treatment options.
-The median survival of this kind of patient is six to 10 months based on the literature,” said Mark Wildgust, Ph.D., VP of global medical affairs, oncology, at Johnson & Johnson's Janssen R&D unit.
+The median survival of this kind of patient is six to 10 months based on the literature,” said Mark Wildgust, Ph.D., vice president of global medical affairs, oncology, at Johnson & Johnson's Janssen R&D unit.

 “The fact that 86% of the patients are essentially progression-free at nine months is really good news for them,” he added.
 “That starts to point toward durability.
 We still need to follow patients much longer, but we think that’s very encouraging for these patients.”